-Brooklyn Navy Yard Development Corporation (BNYDC), NYCEDC, and the Trust for Governors Island (TGI) are collectively investing \$725 million across the new Harbor Climate Collaborative, a joint effort to build a climate innovation ecosystem in the New York Harbor connected by NYC Ferry.
-With six million square feet of space for climate research, ii Global warming gases in Earth's atmosphere of which the most prevalent is carbon dioxide (CO2)
+Brooklyn Navy Yard Development Corporation (BNYDC), NYCEDC, and the Trust for Governors Island (TGI) are collectively investing \$725 million across the new Harbor Climate Collaborative, a joint effort to build a climate innovation ecosystem in the

-innovation, and training-the Harbor Climate Collaborative is coordinating piloting and tenanting opportunities to best serve businesses and entrepreneurs, supporting the creation of 5,000 permanent jobs, educating and training 2,100 students, and generating \$55 billion of economic impact.
+New York Harbor connected by NYC Ferry.
+With six million square feet of space for climate research, innovation, and training-the Harbor Climate Collaborative is coordinating piloting and tenanting opportunities to best serve businesses and entrepreneurs, supporting the creation of 5,000 permanent jobs, educating and training 2,100 students, and generating \$55 billion of economic impact.